|Index|SAP Edge Integration Cell on SUSE

 SAP Rancher Create Custom

-Next, you will see a window to configure your Kubernetes cluster.
+Next, a window will appear where you can configure your Kubernetes cluster.
 It will look similar to the image below:

 SAP Rancher Create Config

 If you do not have any further requirements to Kubernetes, you can click the Create button at the very bottom.
-In any other cases talk to your administrators before making adjustements.
+In any other cases, talk to your administrators before making adjustments.

-After you clicked Create, you should see a screen like this:
+After you clicked Create, you should see a screen similar to the below:

 SAP Rancher Create Register

 Now, in a first step, select the roles your node(s) should receive.
-A common high avaiability setup holds:
+A common high availability setup holds:

-• 3 x etcd / controll plane nodes
+• 3 x etcd / control plane nodes

 • 3 x worker nodes

 The next step is to copy the registration command to the target machines' shell and execute it.
-If your Rancher Prime instance holds a self-signed certifcate, make sure to activate the text bar holding the registration command in the check box below .
+If your SUSE Rancher Prime instance holds a self-signed certificate, make sure to activate the text bar holding the registration command in the check box below.

 You can run the command on all nodes in parallel.
 You do not need to wait until a single node is down.
 When all machines are registered, you can see the cluster status at the top, changing from "updating" to "active".
 At this point in time, your Kubernetes cluster is ready to be used.